 Blue Reflections Ray looks like bright cotton candy on the outside, but everyone, including the main characters, have endured some sort of abuse.
 While it perhaps isn’t the most vicious series here, the tone remains distinctly dark magical girl.

-This series catches tons of shit for being a poor adaption of a popular Japanese game that many outside of Japan haven’t heard of.
+This series catches tons of criticism for being a poor adaption of a popular Japanese game that many outside of Japan haven’t heard of.

-The rest of the shit it catches comes from more justifiable accusations of yuri baiting, having too little content for a 2-cour show, and having a pretty aimless plot in the first half.
+The rest of it comes from the more justifiable accusations of yuri baiting, having too little content for a 2-cour show, and having a pretty aimless plot in the first half.
 As such, you have to stick with this series for about 10 or 12 episodes to get to the good meat, and that can be a big ask.

 Wonder Egg Priority